University of Kansas vs Emporia State University

 The Verdict

-University of Kansas significantly outperforms Emporia State University on financial ROI (76 vs 44).
-The 32-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Emporia State University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Kansas.
+On the money, this one isn't close: University of Kansas clearly outperforms Emporia State University (76 vs 44), a 32-point gap driven by better earnings for what graduates paid.
+Unless Emporia State University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Kansas.

 Want to personalize these numbers?